 Students who desire admission to GC must adhere to the GC course transfer policies outlined in the GC Student Handbook.
 This includes submitting official copies of transcripts from each college or university previously attended to the Office of Admissions and Records and a copy of the transcripts to the ADN program.
 The Office of Admissions and Records will not send a copy to the ADN office.
 Prerequisite and co-requisite general education courses will be accepted for transfer and application toward the Associate of Applied Science Degree in Nursing if the course is evaluated as equivalent to the required course at GC.
-Applicants are strongly encouraged to consult a college counselor or the ADN Program Director prior to enrolling.
 Nursing courses are accepted for transfer only with prior approval of the ADN Program Director.
 Students wishing to transfer nursing courses should request a Transfer Nursing Student Information Packet at nursing@grayson.edu.
+Copies of course syllabi from all previous nursing courses must be submitted to determine eligibility for transfer.